How Do the Changes Affect Comparisons with Prior-to-2013 Results?

 Why Update NSSE?

-After a decade in the field, we know more about what matters to student success, institutional improvement efforts, and properties of the NSSE survey itself.
+After a decade in the field, we knew more about what matters to student success, institutional improvement efforts, and properties of the NSSE survey itself.
 Moreover, as higher education faces increasing demands for assessment data, NSSE must stay relevant to current issues and concerns.

 Long-time NSSE participants may recall that NSSE was updated regularly in the early years.
 Starting in 2005, however, we kept the survey largely unchanged as a practical matter for institutions to facilitate year-to-year comparisons.
 Our intention has been to roll out major updates at longer-term intervals, as we did in 2013.
 This approach balances the need of institutions to have year-to-year comparisons with NSSE’s need to respond periodically to changes in the higher education landscape, informed by a methodical research and development process.